criteo/node-disruption-controller/README.md

 wich budgets are impacted by the disruption and check if they can tolerate one more disruption.
 If not, the NodeDisruption will be rejected.
 TeamK will have to retry creating a NodeDisruption later.
-If it is accepted, TeamK can disrupt the node.
+If it is granted, TeamK can disrupt the node.
 In this case, the disruption will be the drain and reboot of the Node in question.

 ### Node autoscaling system

 The same features can apply to a Node autoscaling system that needs safely scale down a Kubernetes cluster.
 Let's say the system wants to remove 10 nodes from a Kubernetes cluster.
-It can select nodes randomly, try to create a NodeDisruption, if it is accepted, the node can be drained and removed.
+It can select nodes randomly, try to create a NodeDisruption, if it is granted, the node can be drained and removed.
 If it's rejected, the system can try another node or try later.
 The budgets ensure that all the drains and node removals are safe.

 ## Getting Started